paveldn/haier-esphome/docs/esphome-docs/climate/haier.rst

     KZW-W002 module pinout

 Newer Haier models using a module called ESP32-for-Haier.
 It is an ESP32 single-core board with an ESP32-S0WD chip.
-In some cases, you can reuse this module and flash it with ESPHome, but some new modules don’t support this.
+In some cases, you can reuse this module and flash it with ESPHome, but some new modules don't support this.
 They look the same but have encryption enabled.

 **Warning!** The new generation of ESP32-Haier devices has encryption enabled, so they can only be flashed with firmware that is signed with a private key.
 There is no way to make them work with ESPHome, so if you try to do it, the board will get into a boot loop with the error ``rst:0x10 (RTCWDT_RTC_RESET),boot:0x13 (SPI_FAST_FLASH_BOOT)`` The only way to recover this board is to flash it with the original image.
 So before starting your experiments make a backup image.